typhonjs-node-websocket/client/README.md

-# eventbus-client
+# @typhonjs-websocket/client
-Provides an eventbus with built in websocket client for Node &amp; browser.
+Provides a websocket client w/ eventbus capability for Node and the browser.